-Students are required to engage regularly in ministry such as preaching, teaching a Bible class, personal work, tract distribution and visitation.
+Students are required to engage regularly in ministry such as preaching, teaching a Bible class, or personal work.
 The minimum requirement is the completion of six units of practical work during each semester.
 A unit of practical work equals one hour of person to person ministry or one lesson taught or one message preached.
 Regular reports are required during the semester.